httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 could contend with other activities.
 Even on the server side, the re-encoding of received data might not be acceptable; some coding algorithms are optimized towards efficient decoding at the cost of complex encoding.
-A Content-Encoding field value that indicates  series of encodings adds further complexity.
+A Content-Encoding field value that indicates a series of encodings adds further complexity.

 A more complex example involves HTTP Range Requests ({{Section 14 of HTTP}}), where a client issues multiple requests to obtain partial representations